JoshWilbur/DEPi/Monitor/README.md

 # System Monitor Project
 Name: Joshua Wilbur

 This project contains code to run a resource monitor for a Linux-based computer.
-More to come...

 # Operating Instructions
-TBD
+* Run `docker compose up --build`
+* On a browser, access your remote device's IP address (or localhost if self-hosting)

 # References
 Besides class notes and assignments, I accessed the following links for help.